 One arrested in Scioto County in connection with Ironton investigation

-IRONTON, OH.
-(WSAZ) - Ironton police are investigating a crime that lead to the suspect being arrested in Scioto County.
+IRONTON, Ohio (WSAZ) - Ironton police are investigating a crime that led to the suspect being arrested in Scioto County.

 Ironton Police Chief Pam Wagner told WSAZ the investigation is taking place on 9th Street.